Employee Vs. Independent Contractor?

 16. Realization of Profit or Loss

-A worker who can realize a profit or suffer a loss as a result of performing the
+A worker who can realize a profit or suffer a loss as a result of performing the contracted services is

-contractors are considered businesses.
-A business inherently incurs certain
+businesses.
+A business inherently incurs certain financial risks and can

-financial risks and can realize profits while employees do not.
+realize profits while employees do not.

 EMPLOYEE